 Let’s face it.
 The main reason people go to Kruger National Park is to see animals – and the park won’t let you down!

-You’re bound to come across many with so many species living in the park:
+You’re bound to come across a vast variety with so many species living in the park:

 - 147 mammals

 - 507 birds

 - 34 amphibians

 Firstly, a little about watching the bird life, which is another major Kruger National Park tourist attraction.
 We’re fascinated by their bright colours reflecting in the sunlight!
 Whether you’re a birdwatcher or not, it’s worth trying out at least one bird hide – they’re covered view points, usually on rivers or lakes, where you can get out of your car and see the bird life without it seeing you!

 Even if you’re only in the park for one day, you’re almost guaranteed to see elephants and buffalo.
 Rhinos and lions are rarer and you’d be down right lucky to catch a glimpse of a leopard.
 We were once in the park for 7 days and only saw a leopard 20 minutes before leaving!